iandorsey00/geodata/README.md

 # geodata
 A program for getting information about and comparing geographies

-At this point in development, this project currently only supports places in California.
+The project in this branch currently only supports places in California.
+Development of a version of geodata that supports places in the entire United States has begun.
+See the `national` branch.

 ## Dependencies